1. Lesson Structure

 Ms Yap is aware of the common mistakes that students make.
 For instance, she teaches students that look-alike words may not have the same meaning- such as cisternae is not the same as cristae.
 Cisternae refers to the lumen of the rER and Golgi Apparatus, while cristae are infoldings of the inner mitochondria membrane.

 For instance, H2 Biology requires students to be able to visualize biological phenomena (eg. transcription/ translation, etc.) and biomolecules.
 As these are not visible to the naked eye, these are abstract concepts which students have to be able to picture in their mind.
 More often than not, these 3-dimensional biochemistry molecules are printed on a two-dimensional piece of paper.
 Ms Yap goes the extra mile to let 2D objects come to life in 3D form, so that students can understand.

 Alpha helix model

 For purposes of discussion on this website, a relatively simple biology structure shall be illustrated here.
 For instance, when teaching the alpha helix (an example of a secondary structure of proteins), Ms Yap made her own alpha helix model (see picture), to illustrate that that the (i) R groups (pictured in white tabs) project perpendicularly outside the helix to avoid steric interference, (ii) intra-chain hydrogen bonding occurs between the 1st and 5th amino acid, i.e. between N-H group in a amino acid (the green tabs) and C=O group of another amino acid (the orange tabs) four residues away in the linear sequence (iii) the main axis of the alpha helix.

 When students are able to picture these abstract concepts, they will be able to apply them with confidence in their answers in the examinations.

-All my students have seen at least two grades improvement in their final examinations.
+All our students have seen at least two grades improvement in their final examinations.